Attracting Attention at Career Fairs

 - Pick up business cards and firm literature.

 - Recruiters like to know that you are interested.
-Write a follow-up note as soon as possible expressing interest and further research findings.
+Write a follow-up note as soon as possible expressing interest.

 - If you missed a company, drop a note to express interest.
 Include your resume.